openstack-infra/system-config/doc/source/gerrit.rst

 Installation
 ------------

-Ensure an up-to-date checkout of openstack-ci is in ~gerrit2.
+Ensure an up-to-date checkout of openstack-infra/config is in ~gerrit2.

 ::